 - Avoid Backlogs : When a topic is taught in the class, study the same topic from coaching module or NCERT.
 Finish all your DPPs and coaching module exercises as they are being taught.
 Don’t keep pending work.
 Do your homework/assignments on time.

 - Revision is the key : We tend to forget topics with time if they are not interconnected.
 So a periodic revision is must i.e. daily, weekly and monthly revision.
 Always revise important points, MCQs before sleeping.

 - Analyse tests and learn from mistakes : After attempting a test, count the marks you lose due to silly mistakes, conceptual error, wrong interpretation of any question and other mistakes.
 Make sure not to repeat the same mistake again in the subsequent tests.

 - Consistency and Discipline : During NEET preparation, you have to study consistently, whether that is learning concepts or solving problems.
 When you are consistent in doing the things you know you should do, your odds of achieving your goals will be dramatically increased.
 Discipline is one of the key differentiators separating those who clear NEET from those who don’t.

-It’s recommended to join a coaching for systematic NEET preparation.
+It’s recommended to join a coaching for systematic NEET preparation in class 11.
 The teachers will tell you the right schedule and strategy to study effectively for NEET.
 [Online courses are available from the comfort of your home].